 LSSC Registration Assistance Awards (RAA)

 The LSSC Program is funded by a grant to ALA from the federal Institute for Museum and Library Services, and managed by the ALA-Allied Professional Association.
-The Enrollment Assistance Awards of one-half of the registration fee are part of this grant.

 Library Support Staff Certification (LSSC) provides a path to recognition and awareness of the critical role that library support staff play in the delivery of quality library service.
 To achieve certification, support staff must achieve six of ten competency sets either through development of an online portfolio or taking approved courses.
 The competency sets are: Foundation of Library Services; Technology; Communication and Teamwork; Access Services; Adult Readers' Advisory Services; Cataloging and Classification; Collection Management; Reference and Information Services; Supervision and Management; and Youth Services.